saipan17/Java-Programss/README.md

 For this problem, I have implemented a method that sorts the elements in ascending order first.
 Then, from the sorted array, I return the desired element.
 You can find other large elements by simply changing the return statement.
 For example, to find the second largest element, return arr[n-2], and for the fourth largest element, return arr[n-4], and so on.

 3.Write a program to find the element from an array using binary search ?
+4.Write a program for reverse a number in java.